 A weather research network comprised of two types of X-band weather radars was developed thanks to funding from two NSF programs; Engineering Research Centers (ERC) and Major Research Instrumentation (MRI).
 The first type of radars are the small Off-the-grid (OTG) radars which measure rainfall rate and are capable of operating with renewable (wind and/or solar) power in case of blackouts which are common during extreme weather events.
-The other type of are more sophisticated Doppler radars Polarimetric weather radars called Tropinet, which are capable of measuring rainfall, wind speed and other hydrometeors such as hail, among others.
+The other type of radars are more sophisticated Doppler Polarimetric weather radars called Tropinet, which are capable of measuring rainfall, wind speed and other hydrometeors such as hail, among others.
 The network comprises 3 Tropinet and 5 OTG distributed mainly on the west side of the island of Puerto Rico and they could complement the data from the NWS radar located on the East of the island (in Cayey).

 The new network uses a dense network of radars capable of very high spatial and temporal resolution, which is necessary for better prediction of landslides, flooding, tornado warnings and other meteorological phenomena.
 These systems operate collaboratively within a dynamic information technology infrastructure, adapting to changing conditions in a manner that meets competing needs of end users, the government, private industry, and the public.
-Contacts:

-Dr. Sandra Cruz Pol, Dr. José Colom Ustáriz cruzpol@ece.uprm.edu colom@ece.uprm.edu Electrical and Computer Engineering Dept. Phone: 787-832-4040 Ext 2448 http://weather.uprm.edu
+Dr. Rafael Rodríguez Solís Dr. Rafael Medina Dra.
+Leyda León Electrical and Computer Engineering Dept. Phone: 787-832-4040 Ext 2448 http://weather.uprm.edu